innovationinsoftware/policy-dev/labs/tf-remote-state/index.md

   value       = aws_s3_bucket.remote_state.id
 }
 ```
-Using Terraform apply the changes.
+Using Terraform, apply the changes.

 ## Migrate the state
 Now that we've created an S3 bucket, we need to migrate the state to the remote backend.